Unit 2 - Intro of Modernity / America: Emerging Power

 - What example does your book give you that Taft was a bit less imperialistic then President Theodore Roosevelt?

 - Was Taft a Progressive President?
 Before you answer consider that Taft did more trustbusting (breaking apart of monopolies) than T. Roosevelt, but turned over power to more conservative leaders called the "Old Guard."
 Need help deciding?
-HINT: Try this article University of Virginia (Miller Center): American President: William H. Taft - A Reference Resource
+HINT: US News: Teddy Roosevelt, on the Bull Moose Party Ticket, Battles Incumbent William Howard Taft

 - What does J.P.
 Morgan mean by, "I hope the first lion he meets does his duty."?